pymc-devs/pymc-examples/examples/case_studies/CFA_SEM.myst.md

 y_{n} = \tau_{n}  + \lambda_{n2}\text{Ksi}_{2} + \psi_{3}
 $$

 The goal is to articulate the relationship between the different factors in terms of the covariances between these latent terms and estimate the relationships each latent factor has with the manifest indicator variables.
-At a high level, we're saying the joint distribution can be represented through conditionalisation in the following schema
+At a high level, we're saying the joint distribution of the observed data can be represented through conditionalisation in the following schema

 $$p(x_{i}.....x_{n} | \text{Ksi}, \Psi, \tau, \Lambda) \sim Normal(\tau + \Lambda\cdot \text{Ksi}, \Psi) $$

+This is the Bayesian approach to the estimation of CFA and SEM models.
+We're seeking a conditionalisation structure that can retrodict the observed data based on latent constructs and hypothetical relationships among the constructs and the observed data points.
 We will show how to build these structures into our model below

 ```{code-cell} ipython3
 # Set up coordinates for appropriate indexing of latent factors